 |ITER, Tritium processing facility||ITER, Hot cell facility|

-The enormous size of these components requires special logistics arrangement.
-The poloidal coils are, in fact, too large to transport and so constructed on site adjacent to the tokamak building.
+The huge size of the ITER tokamak components requires special logistics arrangement.
+The poloidal coils are, in fact, too large to transport and so are constructed on-site adjacent to the tokamak building.
 The vacuum vessel sectors and the toroidal coils are constructed outside France and transported by sea to Marseille.
-Here they are transferred from ship to barge in and the barge transports them through a canal and the Etang de Berre where the components are transferred to road transport for the remain trip to the ITER site The enormous planning and special equipment necessary for the logistics need to build ITER can be found on the official ITER website; The ITER Itinerary.
+Here they are transferred from ship to barge, and the barge transports them through a canal and the Etang de Berre to a port where the components are transferred to road transport for the remain trip to the ITER site.
+The enormous planning and special equipment necessary for the logistics need to build ITER are described on the official ITER website at The ITER Itinerary.
 It is likely that the scale of these components is close to the maximum which can be transported by any possible logistics.

-After ITER, the progression towards commercial power reactors, is expected to pass via DEMO prototype reactors.
-Current plans for the EU-DEMO have similar elements as ITER, scaled-up in linear dimensions by a factor 1.5 and volume, so weight, by a factor 3.4.
-Further, the electrical power output of EU-DEMO is specified as 0.5 GW, while a commercial fusion reactor may have to compete with fission reactors of 1.8 GW.
+After ITER, the progression towards commercial power reactors, is expected to pass via DEMO prototype power plants.
+Current plans for the EU-DEMO have a similar design as ITER with components scaled-up in linear dimensions by a factor 1.5, corresponding to volume by a factor 3.4.
+The electrical power output of EU-DEMO is specified as 0.5 GW, while a commercial fusion reactor would have to compete with fission reactors of 1.8 GW.
 While transporting DEMO parts might just be feasible with present day vehicles and roads, going bigger will not be.
-Hence, a simple scale-up of reactor size to achieve over 1 GW with the same technology is clearly impossible.
-The options for a commercial reactor must be either less power output or a significantly different design.
+The cartoon below shows the relative sizes of ITER, DEMO and a projected 1 GW reactor.

 DEMO Tokamak Building